 While they should cover most aspects of your health care, they don’t provide total coverage.
 As a result, a growing number of Medicare recipients are enrolling in Medicare Supplement insurance for seniors.

-What is Medicare Supplement Insurance for Seniors?
+Medicare Supplement Insurance for Seniors

 These Medicare Supplement policies are typically provided by private companies and pair up with your Medicare plan to create more comprehensive coverage.
-They cover copayments, coinsurance, and deductible out of pocket costs.
+They cover copayments, coinsurance, and deductibles that form out of pocket costs.

 Is Senior Medicare Supplement Insurance Necessary?

-Many Medicare beneficiaries don’t realize, until they receive a bill from their physicians office, that their still responsible for out of pocket costs like coinsurance, deductibles and copayments.
+Many Medicare beneficiaries don’t realize, until they receive a bill from their physician’s office, that their still responsible for out of pocket costs like coinsurance, deductibles and copayments.

 What is the Best Insurance to Supplement Medicare?

-Their are 10 senior Medicare Supplement insurance policies available, all with a variety of different benefits.
+There are 10 senior Medicare Supplement insurance policies available, all with a variety of different benefits.
 You can find a complete list of the best Medicare Supplement plans here!

 Is There an Open Enrollment Period?